qaiserali/kubernetes/wordpress/README.md

 #### Persistent Volumes and Persistent Volumes Claims
 PersistentVolumes(PV) is defined as a storage in the cluster, but their lifecycle is independent of the pods that uses them.
 It is a resource in the cluster just like a node in the cluster resource.
 PVs are volumes plugins and the API support a large variety of implementations of the storage such as NFS, iSCSI, cloud provides such as AzureFile, AzureDisk, AWSElasticBlockStore etc.

 PersistentVolumeClaims(PVC) are pods requests to obtain storage/volumes.
 It’s similar to the Pods but Pods consumes node resource such as Memory and CPU, and PVC consume PV resources such size and access mode (read-only, read/write).
-Once the request is obtained, the volume is then mounted to a specific path in the pod.
+Once the request is obtained, the volume is then mounted to a specific path within the pod.